MattM164/examples/README.md

 # CS3560 - Example Project

-This is my edit in the Forked Repo
+This is my edit in the Forked Repo.
+This shows that this repo can be edited by students

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.